PEAK HEIGHT VELOCITY

-The peak height velocity is simply the period of time in which an adolescent experiences their fastest upward growth in their stature – i.e. the time when they grow the fastest during their adolescent growth.
-Females appear to experience the onset of the adolescent growth spurt and peak height velocity earlier than males, though males appear to grow more during this period.
+The PHV is simply the period of time in which an adolescent experiences the fastest upward growth in their stature (i.e. the time when they grow the fastest during their adolescent growth).
+Females appear to experience the onset of the adolescent growth spurt and PHV earlier than males, though males appear to grow more during this period.
 The maturity offset can be used to calculate a child’s age of PHV, which is commonly used by strength and conditioning coaches and sports scientists to adapt their training prescription.
-Thus, understanding PHV and monitoring your athletes’ maturity offset (age of PHV) is highly-encouraged.
-It is also recommended that the maturity offset is calculated approximately 2-3 times per year.
+Thus, understanding PHV and monitoring your athletes’ maturity offset (age of PHV) is highly encouraged.
+It is also recommended that the maturity offset be calculated approximately 2-3 times per year.

 - Infant – baby or very young child (0-2 years).

 - Child/pre-adolescent – from 2 years old to the onset of puberty (approximately 11.5-13.5 years).

 - Adolescent – from the onset of puberty to end of pubertal growth (approximately 18 years).